 Jeannine & Suzanne is a new café in the 2nd arrondissement.
 Everything is beautiful.
 The tables, the chairs, the walls, the floors, the ceiling, even the ashtrays outside (pretty metal tea boxes).
 Oh, and the food is beautiful too.
 Their little tarts are works of art, and they have a long list of tea and other beverages.
 The kitchen is visible through a glass wall.
 The vibe here is modern-beautiful-quirky.
 Aka, totally Instagrammable.

 It’s been three months since I ditched my metro card for Vélo’v, Lyon’s bike-sharing network.
 I learned how to bike when I was a kid, but I haven’t rolled on two wheels much since the early 90s.
-(Apart from the terrifying Vélib incident in Paris in 2013.)
+(Apart from the terrifying Vélib incident in Paris of 2013.)

 [Note: Vélo’v and Vélib get their names from the word vélo, which means bike in French.]

 But it turns out that I love the Vélo’v system in Lyon.
 There are a lot of bike lanes and bike paths, so I feel safe most of the time, and since there are so many Vélo’v stations, it gives you a freedom that you don’t get when you’re confined to the metro.
 I just pick a bike and go.
 Plus, now that I don’t live in a fifth-floor walk-up anymore, I have to get in some exercise so I don’t feel guilty about taking the elevator when I get home.
 (To the second floor.
 Just because I can.)

 It’s not all rainbows on wheels, though.
 Here are a few situations where my vé-love turns to vé-loathe:

 At 8:30 a.m. when there are no bikes anywhere – the early birds took them all.